-Once the ground turkey has browned, add the strained and chopped tomatoes, along with the water, beans, cubed butternut squash, and more chili powder.
+- Add the strained and chopped tomatoes, water, beans, cubed butternut squash, and more chili powder.

-Note: I like when my butternut squash is softer, but my husband likes when it is harder.
-Just keep an eye on your butternut squash but stabbing it with a knife while it cooks to see if it has reached your preferred texture.
+Tip: Keep an eye on your butternut squash by stabbing it with a knife while it cooks to see if it has reached your preferred texture.

 (1) Add toppings!